malkov3000/FFXI/README.md

 Place in ...\Windower\addons\GearSwap\data folder.
 Open with Notepad++ and read the comments to see where to add your gear sets.
 Use "//gs export" in game to export your current quipped gear into a file (...\Windower\addons\GearSwap\data\export) that can be copied into the correct gearswap set.

-There are custom commands included in some of the examples that can be used with the commands below v
+There are custom commands included in some of the examples that can be used with these macros: